Spring 2019 -

 University of California, Merced

 Both cancer and prion diseases are epigenetic processes – where the disease is transmitted vertically during cell division and the disease agent is encoded by the host cell itself.
-The future direction of my research is to understand the genetic basis of fatal diseases, such as cancer, Alzheimer’s and Creutzfeldt-Jakob, using a combination of mathematical modeling (PDEs, ODEs) and data analysis techniques (machine learning and statistics).
+The future direction of my research is to understand the genetic basis of fatal diseases, such as cancer, Alzheimer’s, and Creutzfeldt-Jakob, using a combination of mathematical modeling (PDEs, ODEs) and data analysis techniques (machine learning and statistics).
 In the past few months, I have been working with my advisor, Dr. Suzanne Sindi, and Dr. Maxime Theillard to develop a model of prion protein transmission in a dividing yeast cell.
 We considered the prion protein concentration as a distribution in a three-dimensional yeast cell and modeled the cell-wall dynamics during division with the level set method.
-While still early, my work is demonstrating features of asymmetric protein segregation known to be important during disease transmission.
-Compared to my work thus far in yeast cell modeling, cancer cells are far more complicated both in the structure of their cellular properties (rigid cell-walls compared to flexible cell-membranes) and intracellular dynamics.
+While still early, my work demonstrates features of asymmetric protein segregation known to be important during disease transmission.
+Compared to my work thus far in yeast cell modeling, cancer cells are far more complicated both in the structure of their cellular properties (rigid cell walls compared to flexible cell membranes) and intracellular dynamics.